 Structure.
-Now I want to talk to you about the structure of the Christian Science textbook and I want to make it clear right away that I am not going to speak about the content, or the inner teaching of the textbook, but only about its structure.
-Also it would be outside my present scope to try to show what such a structural sense of the textbook implies in our everyday life.
+Now I want to talk to you about the structure of the Christian Science textbook and I want to make it clear right away that I am not going to speak about the content, or the inner teaching of the Textbook, but only about its structure.
+Also it would be outside my present scope to try to show what such a structural sense of the Textbook implies in our everyday life.

-As far as its text is concerned the single statements of the textbook are available to all.
+As far as its text is concerned the single statements of the Textbook are available to all.
 But what has not been generally realized is that a very wonderful spiritual structure underlies its text.
 What does structure mean?
-Structure is defined as "the interrelationships of parts as dominated by the general character of the whole" (Webster).
+Structure is defined as:

+"The interrelationships of parts as dominated by the general character of the whole" (Webster's Dictionary).

 Therefore structure implies facts (parts) plus relationships.
-The facts are stated in terms of words in the textbook, whereas the meaning of the relationships cannot be spelled out in words and consequently asks for interpretation.
-Therefore the main object for the student is not so much to read the text but to discover in the text the underlying structure, which involves finding out how to classify divine ideas into categories of metaphysics and seeing the relationships of these categories.
+The facts are stated in terms of words in the Textbook, whereas the meaning of the relationships cannot be spelled out in words, and consequently asks for interpretation.
+Therefore, the main object for the student is not so much to read the text but to discover its underlying structure, which involves finding out how to classify divine ideas into categories of metaphysics and seeing the relationships of these categories.
 So, let us now consider this subject more fully.

-I. Is the textbook a scientific textbook?
+I. Is the Textbook a scientific textbook?

 What can one expect from a textbook?
 We may first ask ourselves what a textbook is in the proper meaning of the term.
-As Mary Baker Eddy called 'Science and Health' a textbook, we should ask ourselves whether it comes up to the accepted meaning of a textbook.
-What are the criteria for calling a book a 'textbook'?
-Have we considered this question at all in our study?
+As Mary Baker Eddy called Science and Health a textbook, we should ask ourselves whether it comes up to the accepted meaning of a textbook.
+What are the criteria for calling a book a "textbook"?
+Have we ever considered this question at all in our study?

-If one wants to define something it is very often quite a help first to ask: What is it not?
+If one wants to define something, it is often quite helpful first to ask: What is it not?
 A textbook is not a reading book; it is not a book to be read and re-read continually.
-Nor is it a collection of isolated truths, unrelated facts or aphorisms; nor is it a reference book, though this may sometimes be a side use.
+It is neither a collection of isolated truths, unrelated facts, or aphorisms; nor is it a reference book, though this may sometimes be a side use.
 A textbook must be a scientific book, otherwise it cannot be considered to be a textbook.
-The question that we must honestly ask ourselves is therefore this: Have we studied the textbook as a textbook or merely as a reading and reference book - not knowing what a textbook implies?
+The question that we must honestly ask ourselves is therefore this: Have we studied the Textbook as a textbook or merely as a reading and reference book-not knowing what a textbook implies?